Anthematics/scraperfun/README.md

 <h3>Contact </h3>

-Feel free to email me at Jasonharder2@gmail.com if you have any questions or feedback , since I love to answer questions and my code is best improved with feedback.
+Please feel free to email me at Jasonharder2@gmail.com if you have any questions or feedback.

 Regards , Jason